jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 133 No interest applied to student loans except as specified in this Part
 Except as provided in this Part, no interest is payable on a consolidated loan balance.

-**Loan interest charged for all borrowers**
+**Loan interest charged for all overseas-based borrowers**

-### 134 Loan interest charged for all borrowers
+### 134 Loan interest charged for all overseas-based borrowers
-(1) A borrower is liable to pay loan interest on his or her loan balance for each day that the borrower has a loan balance.
+(1) A borrower is liable to pay loan interest on his or her loan balance for each day— (a) that the borrower has a loan balance; and
+  (b) that the borrower is overseas-based.
 (2) Loan interest must be calculated in accordance with the formula (except as provided in subsection (3))—a = b × c ÷ 365where—ais the loan interestbis the borrower's loan balance on the relevant daycis the base interest rate.
 (3) If a tax year includes an extra day because of a leap year, the reference to 365 in the formula in subsection (2) must be treated as if it were a reference to 366.

 ### 135 Loan interest calculated daily and charged and compounded annually
-(1) Loan interest is calculated and accrues each day that a borrower has a loan balance.
+(1) Loan interest is calculated and accrues each day— (a) that a borrower has a loan balance; and
+  (b) that a borrower is overseas-based.
 (2) Loan interest is charged and added to a borrower's loan balance on the last day of each year or an earlier date determined by the Commissioner, at his or her discretion, that is within the relevant tax year.

 ### 136 Notification that loan interest has compounded